Political Financing Handbook for Nomination Contestants and Financial Agents (EC 20182) – October 2021

 Reasonable compensation may be paid to the nomination contestant from the campaign bank account.
 It is an other nomination campaign expense.

-It is advisable to include a written contract or other documentation with the contestant's return about any compensation paid because, in the absence of evidence, the payment of salaries may be considered an inappropriate use of campaign funds that would need to be returned.
+It is advisable to include a written contract or other documentation with the contestant's return about any compensation paid.
+In the absence of evidence, the payment of salaries may be considered an inappropriate use of campaign funds that would need to be returned.

 Some fundraising expenses are other nomination campaign expenses rather than nomination contest expenses, even if the fundraising takes place during the contest period.
 See Fundraising expenses in Chapter 6, Fundraising, for more information.